developer-onizuka/kubernetes/README.md

        <HAproxy>                      <Service>                   <Pod>
                                       ; is a group of Endpoints.   ; is mainly used as a target of service.
                                       ; provides a stable VIP.     ; is behind a service, so that Pod can change.
+                                                                   ; gets associated with service thru "label" such as "run", "app" or "role"

                   master              +---------------+           +----master--------+
                   192.168.122.183:30001     10.105.235.123:8080   |                  |